- Overview

 How is the MA in Gaelic Structured?

 Gaelic Studies concentrates on modern Scottish Gaelic language, literature and society.
-There are three distinct language streams in the degree course: for absolute or near beginners, for those with Higher Gaelic (learners), and for those with Higher Gàidhlig (native speakers).
+There are two language streams in the degree course: for absolute or near beginners, and for those with Higher Gaelic (learners) or with Higher GĂ idhlig (native speakers).

 The beginners’ intensive course helps students work towards fluency in both reading and writing in as short a time as possible, while the courses for those who have done Gaelic already focus on improving accuracy and increasing students’ vocabulary and range of expression.

 In addition to the language, from first year onwards our students have the chance to learn about areas like folklore, literature, language planning, linguistics and sociolinguistics.
 You also study subjects in other disciplines, alongside Gaelic.
-The MA in Gaelic Studies can be taken as a single or joint honours programme.
+The MA in Gaelic Studies can be taken as a joint honours programme or a Major-Minor Honours degree: see the options here .

-The beginners course follows a structured programme of language classes, based on a custom-written textbook series called 'Progressive Gaelic', by Dr Moray Watson.
+The beginners course follows a structured programme of language classes, based on a custom-written textbook series called 'Progressive Gaelic', by Prof Moray Watson .

 At Aberdeen, our Gaelic degree is offered as a Joint-Degree programme, so you can choose from Year 1 to have two main areas of study.
 The following information will help you identify what other subjects you can study with Gaelic to honours level.